 What problems can high blood pressure in pregnancy cause?

 Hypertension in pregnancy can cause serious health problems for both the pregnant person and the fetus.
 But working closely with your doctor or nurse during pregnancy can help you stay safe and healthy.

 Complications for the pregnant person may include heart, kidney, and liver problems, stroke, blood clotting problems, and seizures.
 High blood pressure can also lead to an emergency medical issue called placental abruption, when the placenta comes off the wall of your uterus too early.
-People with high blood pressure in pregnancy are more likely to have a cesarean section and deliver their baby early.
+People with high blood pressure in pregnancy are more likely to have a cesarean section and give birth early.

 High blood pressure in pregnancy can also cause problems for your baby.
 High blood pressure can decrease blood flow to the placenta, the part that brings oxygen and food to your fetus.
-This can lead to things like low birth weight (less than 5 pounds 8 ounces), or delivering your baby too early (before 37 weeks of pregnancy).
+This can lead to things like low birth weight (less than 5 pounds 8 ounces), or giving birth too early (before 37 weeks of pregnancy).

 How is high blood pressure in pregnancy treated?

 High blood pressure is common, and can be managed during your pregnancy.
 With treatment and careful monitoring, most people will have a healthy pregnancy and baby.

 If you have high blood pressure, diabetes, or other health problems and are planning to get pregnant, talk with your nurse or doctor about any medicines you should start or stop taking, along with other ways to stay healthy during your pregnancy (like eating well and staying active).